 Interested in starting your own entrepreneurial journey in training and education but unsure what to expect?
-Then read up on our interview with Ena Hackaday, Founder and CEO of Brainy Bytes, located in Maple Grove, MN, USA.
+Then read up on our interview with Ena Hackaday, Founder and CEO of Brainy Bytes, located in Woodstock, GA, USA.

 What's your business, and who are your customers?